 Master Martin’s dedication to the martial arts has personally awarded him with several tournament Grand Championships in Kumite, Kata and Weapons from Florida to Connecticut and as far west as California.
 He coached the 1989 Delaware Classics Youth Division Team Kata Champions, the 1998, 1999 & 2000 AOKA Kumite Grand Champion, the 2000 IHOF Kumite Grand Champion, the 2000 & 2001 OIKKA Hall of Fame Kumite Grand Champion and a Silver Medal Winner in the black belt heavy weight kumite division in the 2001 Traditional Okinawan Rengokai Karate-do/Kobudo World Championship in Atlanta, Georgia.

-Master Martin and his wife, Peggy, are the parents to three children; Salim Martin (Yon Dan-4th Degree Black Belt), Bobby Young (Yon Dan-4th Degree Black Belt) and Michelle Young; and two grandchildren.
+Master Martin and his wife, Peggy, are the parents to three children; Salim Martin (Yon Dan-4th Degree Black Belt), Bobby Young (Yon Dan-4th Degree Black Belt) and Michelle Young; and four grandchildren.

 He is Chairman of the Deacon Board of his church and is studying for his bachelor’s degree in Theological Studies.
 His motto’s are “Working with today’s youth to make stronger adults for tomorrow” – “I can do all things through Jesus Christ who strengthens me.”